PabloCrypto/Chaotic_Casino/README.md

-# RandoChaos
+# ChaotiCasino
-Dapp made of money games
+Dapp made for fun